Ghosts 'n Goblins

-Ghosts 'n Goblins, known in Japan as Makaimura (魔界村), is a series of platformers run-and-gun platform video games developed and owned by Capcom.
+Ghosts 'n Goblins, known in Japan as Makaimura (魔界村), is a series of run-and-gun platform video games developed and owned by Capcom.
 The first entry in the series was Ghosts 'n Goblins, released in arcades on July 7, 1985.
 The series has subsequently been ported to and released on a variety of personal computers, game consoles and mobile platforms and spawned several sequels and spin-offs.

 The main series focuses on the knight Arthur's quest to save princess Prin-Prin from the demon king Astaroth.
 The primary spin-offs include the Gargoyle's Quest and Maximo game series.

-The series as a whole has sold over 4.6 million units as of December 31, 2023 and stands as the 13th best-selling Capcom game franchise.
+The series as a whole has sold over 4.7 million units as of December 31, 2025 and stands as the 13th best-selling Capcom game franchise.
 It has gained a reputation among players for its high level of difficulty.

 The most recent game in the series, Ghosts 'n Goblins Resurrection, was released on February 25, 2021.